 You may feel, as one of my colleagues did when she was struggling to master counseling with Eating Competence, "sometimes I would just like to tell them what to eat."
-However, once you gain an appetite, so to speak, for the humanity and dignity of working with Eating Competence, you won't want to go back.
+Therein lies a clue: With EC, you do not tell people what and how much to eat.
+This may leave you floundering at first, but once you gain an appetite, so to speak, for the humanity and dignity of working with

+Eating Competence, you won't want to go back.
 Keep in mind that for many people, your blessings are enough.
 In social work school, I learned to make strategic use of myself in helping my patients.
 You do the same with your own joy, delight, and peace with eating and your desire for your students to experience the same.